kasanezero/file-organizer-bot/README.md

 # File Organizer Bot

-A small, cross‑platform bot that tidies a folder automatically using rules (by extension, name patterns, size, and creation date).
+A  cross‑platform bot that tidies a folder automatically using rules (by extension, name patterns, size, and creation date).
 You can run it as a one‑shot command or as a background watcher that keeps your download folder organised in real time.
 The project is fully configurable via a YAML file so you can customise it to suit your workflow.